Cape Schanck , Mornington Peninsula, Victoria © Mornington Peninsula Regional Tourism

 "It's a protected marine park so there's an abundance of sea life for divers to experience." – Chris Hemsworth

-Julian Rocks is situated 2.5 kilometres (1.5 miles) off Byron Bay's shoreline, and is one of Australia's most unique marine reserves.
+Julian Rocks is situated 2.5km (1.5mi) off Byron Bay's shoreline, and is one of Australia's most unique marine reserves.
 Remains of a 20 million-year-old volcanic eruption offer shelter and food for more than 500 species of fish, making diving at Julian Rocks one of Byron Bay's biggest highlights.

-If you book a diving experience, you can expect to see turtles, blue-lined octopi, schools of white spotted eagle rays and an array of tropical fish, as well as the grey nurse sharks and leopard sharks that often pay the rocks a visit.
-Perhaps most exciting is the chance to spot humpback whales that migrate past Byron Bay from May through to September.
-You can also rent kayaks from Cape Byron Kayaks and try to spot dolphins, turtles and whales from the water.
+Join a diving experience to see turtles, blue-lined octopuses, schools of white spotted eagle rays and an array of tropical fish, as well as the grey nurse sharks and leopard sharks that often pay the rocks a visit, or rent kayaks from Cape Byron Kayaks and try to spot dolphins, turtles and whales.

 Currumbin Alley, Gold Coast